Board of Church & Society

 Peace with Justice Sunday can be celebrated anytime!

-Join us at future CBCS meetings: February 25, April 1, May 6 at Conference Center
+Join us at future CBCS meetings: April 1 and May 6 at Conference Center

 All are welcome!